 At the 2017 Annual General Meeting, the number of members of the Board of Directors was confirmed as seven, and the following people were re-elected to the Board of Directors: Mr Perttu Louhiluoto, Mr Peter Nilsson, Mr Joakim Rubin, Mr Raimo Seppänen, Mr Erkki Stenberg and Ms Caroline Sundewall, and Mr Veli-Matti Reinikkala was elected as new Board member.
 The Board’s convening meeting elected Mr Reinikkal as Chairman of the Board and Mr Stenberg as Deputy Chairman of the Board.

 Cramo’s Board of Directors convenes according to predetermined schedule and additionally when considered necessary.
-In 2016, the Board held eleven meetings of which three were telephone meetings.
+In 2017, the Board held eight meetings.

 |NAME||POSITION||BOARD MEETINGS||AUDIT COMMITTEE||REMUNERATION COMMITTEE|